amethon/www/_reflections/journal2.md

 I am fortunate to have Dr. Hernandez by my side on this journey, for she is a woman who shares my love for the world and all that it has to offer.
 Being with her fills me with a sense of awe and wonder.

 However, I must remind myself to remain level-headed and not let my emotions run away with me.
 After all, we are here for the pursuit of scientific discovery, not to engage in fanciful romances.
-Despite the challenges and dangers we may face on this expedition, I am thankful for the opportunity to delve deeper into the mysteries of the deep sea and discover all that it has to offer.
+Undaunted by the difficulties and dangers that lay ahead, I am thankful for the opportunity to delve deeper into the mysteries of the deep sea and discover all that it has to offer.

 Until next time,